The KKL inequality and Rademacher type 2: Introduction

-Thus an analogous statement to (\ref{kkl01}) can be formulated without relying on the linear structure of the target space $X$ one has when it is a normed space.
-The translation of phenomena involving a linear structure to fit spaces only endowed with metrics lies at the foundation of Ribe program \cite{Naor1} which was inspired by the Ribe's rigidity theorem~\cite{Rib1}, and was initiated by Bourgain \cite{Bo1}.
+Thus an analogous statement to (\ref{kkl01}) can be formulated without relying on the linear structure of the target space $X$ one has when working with normed spaces.
+The translation of phenomena involving a linear structure to fit spaces endowed only with metrics lies at the foundation of the Ribe program \cite{Naor1} which was inspired by Ribe's rigidity theorem~\cite{Rib1}, and was initiated by Bourgain \cite{Bo1}.

 This paper seeks to provide a complete description of normed spaces which are of KKL type.
-It is straightforward to see that a normed space $(X, \|\cdot \|)$ of KKL type must also be of \textit{Rademacher type 2} (or just type 2), that is that there exists a constant $T\in (0,\infty)$ such that for all $x_1,...,x_n \in X$ we have that
+It is straightforward to see that a normed space $(X, \|\cdot \|)$ that is of KKL type must also be of \textit{Rademacher type 2} (or just type 2), meaning that there exists a constant $T\in (0,\infty)$ such that for all $x_1,...,x_n \in X$ we have that

 The best constant $T$ in (\ref{type2}) is denoted by $T_{2}(X)$.